shw3512/shw3512.github.io/proj/cysec-g30.md

     - If you use a password manager, then...
         - make sure your password for it is strong
         - strongly consider enabling MFA

+### Your turn

+For each scenario below, identify (a) what is the identification, authentication, and authorization; and (b) identify the factors of authentication used.
+Which scenarios implement multi-factor authentication (MFA)?
+Which implementations do you think are most secure?
+Which are convenient?
+Why?

+1. Before you cross the Bridge of Death, the bridgekeeper asks you your name, your quest, and a secret question.
+2. When accessing a website, you are prompted for your username and password.
+3. At the entrance to your work (or school, or gym, etc.), you are asked to swipe your ID, then give your name and date of birth.
+4. When signing in for a cybersecurity certification exam, you are asked to present two forms of ID, one with your photograph and one with your signature; sign your name on a digital pad; and sit for a head photograph.

+## Best practices

 ### Suspicious files and links